 What Causes Potholes to Form?

 Potholes often form during the winter and spring months due to extreme weather conditions.
 They are formed when groundwater enters the layer under the concrete.
 When the water freezes, it expands and contracts.
 Eventually, the water weakens the area under the pavement.
 By the time the ice melts, the pavement has already started to bend or crack.
-As vehicles drive over the weak spot, the material becomes displaced, which creates the pothole.
+As vehicles drive over the weak spot, the material becomes displaced, which creates a pothole.

 Pothole damage impacts your vehicle by compromising your steering, suspension, and alignment systems.
 Driving over potholes can also damage your vehicle’s tires.
 Pothole damage can also cause subtle changes to your vehicle.
 You may start to notice that your vehicle is harder to control or pulls in one direction.
 You may notice dents in your rims or bulges in the sidewalls.
 Pothole damage can also cause low tire pressure.